 |Authors: ||A. Salgado, J.R.
 Clark|

-The University of Arkansas blackberry breeding program was begun in 1964 and the program has released cultivars with the aim to provide high-quality fruit to the fresh-market industry.
+The University of Arkansas blackberry breeding program, begun in 1964, has released several cultivars with the aim to provide high-quality fruit to the fresh-market, shipping industry.

 Download Adobe Acrobat Reader (free software to read PDF files)